-I take special pleasure in working with my church youth group and am presently pursuing a Master’s degree in Christian Apologetics.
+I have received a MA degree in Christian Apologetics from Biola University, and enjoy working with my churches youth.
 I hold a black belt in judo and am a life member of the United States Judo Federation.
 I enjoy instructing adults and youth of our community in this sport.

 My Commitment to You

 When you make the decision to come to us for your dental healthcare, you will find a team of caring and friendly people who are dedicated to you and your well-being.
 Thank you for visiting our website.
 We look forward to meeting you in the future.